fly-apps/safe-ecto-migrations/README.md

 ## Adding a column with a default value

 Adding a column with a default value to an existing table may cause the table to be rewritten.
 During this time, reads and writes are blocked in Postgres, and writes are blocked in MySQL and MariaDB.
+If the default column is an expression (volatile value) it will remain unsafe.

 **BAD ❌**

-Note: This becomes safe in:
+Note: This becomes safe for non-volatile (static) defaults in:

-- Postgres 11+
+- [Postgres 11+](https://www.postgresql.org/docs/release/11.0/).
+Default applies to INSERT since 7.x, and UPDATE since 9.3.
 - MySQL 8.0.12+
 - MariaDB 10.3.2+